klaviyo/klaviyo-in-app-js-bridge/README.md

 ## Requirements
 As of writing, javascript code should be written with **iOS 13** and **Android API level 23** in mind.
 Please search MDN for any JS functionality you're using to verify webview support.
-When in doubt, opt for the simpler, most compatible code (For example, optional chaining support was added in ECMAScript2020, Android's API level 23 is from 2015 and iOS 13 was released in 2019, therefore avoid optional chaining).
+When in doubt, opt for the simplest, most backward compatible code, think ECMA 5.
+For example, optional chaining support was added in ECMAScript2020, Android's API level 23 is from 2015 and iOS 13 was released in 2019, therefore avoid optional chaining.

 ## Local Development
 Any IDE that supports web dev will do, since you just need HTML/JS support.
-Will add more here once I've established the basic code.

 ## How
 We'll add this repo as a [git submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules) to each SDK repository.